zynapselink/zdslite/README.md

 ## ⚡️ CLI (Command Line Interface)

-`DSLite` includes a handy CLI for all its features.
+`ZDSLite` includes a handy CLI for all its features.

 ### Running the CLI